-While the courts of the State of Michigan do not recognize the absolute authority of the master plan, they do lend much more credibility to actions supported by careful planning than those that appear to be taken arbitrarily against an individual property owner.
+The courts of the State of Michigan do not recognize the master plan as authorizing land uses on its own.
+This authorization is contained in the zoning ordinance.
+However, the courts do lend much more credibility to land use actions supported by careful planning than those actions that appear to have been taken arbitrarily against an individual property owner.